KevinCodePlace/Introduction_to_Social_Networks_Lab3/README.md

 4. Download the course material before the start of the Lab3 course

-- Before to the day of the course, you can download the Lab 3 Materials: `Introduction-to-Social-Networks-Lab3.ipynb` first, and TA will go through the content on the course.
+- Before to the day of the course, you can download the Lab 3 Materials: `Introduction-to-Social-Networks-Lab3.ipynb` and the `data` folder first, and TA will go through the content on the course.

 ## After Class